KirillBaranov/kb-labs-devlink/README.md

 ### Workflow

-- **How do I update links after code changes?** — DevLink uses Yalc, which watches for changes.
-Just rebuild your package and Yalc will update consumers.
+- **How do I update links after code changes?** — Use `kb devlink watch` for automatic rebuild and refresh.
+Or manually: rebuild your package and consumers will pick up changes (if using link: mode) or run `yalc update`.
 - **Can I mix local and npm packages?** — Yes!
 Use `auto` mode to link local packages when available and fall back to npm for others.
 - **How do I share linking state with my team?** — Use `devlink freeze` to create a lockfile, commit it, and teammates can `devlink link` to replicate your setup.
+- **What is watch mode?** — `kb devlink watch` monitors provider packages, rebuilds them on changes, and automatically refreshes consumers.
+See [docs/WATCH.md](./docs/WATCH.md) for details.

 ### Troubleshooting